madiistvan/ml_ops/reports/README.md

 --- Student s232971: Set up our data stroage in the cloud and dvc.
 Training model in the cloud with vertex ai, workflow for training, parameterizing training, Unit test for data and model covarage + workflow.
 Auto fromatting workflow.
 Direct data loading from storage bucket.
 Managed the git repo.
 Most of the report.
 Figuring out WandB auth with Vertex AI with s233084.

 Student 233084: Code typing.
 Adding arguments to prediction file.
 Deploying the model with a FastAPI endpoint and setting up trigger and cloudbuilds for continous deployment.
 Setting up and using Hydra.
 Creating the repository template with cookicutter.
 Creating dockerfiles for training and deploying model.
 Setting up Weights and Biases and using it for basic monitoring.
-Figuring out WandB auth with Vertex AI with s232971. ---
+Figuring out WandB auth with Vertex AI with s232971.

+Student s233085: Make dataset, train model and predict model.
+Writing at keeping track of trained models in data buckets.
+Monitoring system telemetry of the deployed api + SLOs.
+Continous integrations by github workflow.---